Middle School and High School Programs

 GEMS American Academy Qatar (GAAQ) follows the American Common Core Standards where students will be exposed to the College Board’s Springboard curriculum for all Math and English courses, beginning in Grade 6, which directly aligns to the rigorous standards of Common Core and challenges students to develop independent thought and to think critically and creatively.
 This comprehensive curriculum prepares students for Advanced Placement (AP) courses they will take in Grades 9 – 12 which offers them opportunities to earn college or university credit.
 Also, students are eligible to earn an AP Capstone Diploma which culminates in their Grade 11 and Grade 12 year; this diploma includes a Seminar and Research course along with other AP requirements.
 At a time when adolescents are undergoing rapid and far-reaching physical, emotional and intellectual development, the curriculum, teaching methods and learning provided from the American curriculum are all designed to meet the needs of students’ developmental stages.

-What are the advantages of an American education?
+What are the benefits of an American education?

-The American Common Core Standards are designed to stretch student thinking and truly empower next-level intellect.
-Students will be prepared to enter a university with all the tools of self-awareness, self-advocacy and critical and creative thinking.
-Because students will have had multiple opportunities to take Advanced Placement (AP) courses in high school, they will be exposed to college-level learning and rigor that will increase their chances of successfully completing a college or university degree in four years.
-Furthermore, because students have flexibility in choosing which AP courses they want to pursue, there is no pressure to take higher-level courses in certain subjects (like IB mandates).
-Our students can choose from over 10 different AP courses and specialize in the courses they prefer.
+The American Common Core Standards are designed to stretch student thinking and truly empower next-level cognitive thinking.
+Students will be prepared to enter university with vital tools such as self-awareness, self-advocacy, critical analysis and creative thinking.
+Because students will have had multiple opportunities to take Advanced Placement (AP) courses in high school, they will be exposed to university-level learning and rigor that will increase their chances of successfully completing a college or university degree in four years.
+Furthermore, because students have flexibility in choosing which AP courses they want to pursue, there is no pressure to take these higher-level courses in certain subjects.
+Students regularly graduate with no AP classes as they are not compulsory.
+Our students can choose from over 20 different AP courses and specialize in the courses they prefer.

-Will GAAQ provide my students with college and career readiness?
+Will GAAQ provide my student(s) with university and career readiness?

 In what ways will GAAQ help my student develop holistically?